Last Updated on 7 January 2026 by Cycloscope

 The very best handlebars for touring: long-distance, trekking bikes, butterfly, multi-position, drop bars & more!

-Handlebars are an often overlooked element of bikepacking and cycle touring, especially by those starting out in the sport.
-However – second only to your legs – your arms and hands take on a lot of stress when touring and can easily get injured if you have the wrong setup.
+However, second only to your legs, your arms and hands experience significant stress during tours and can be easily injured if you have the wrong setup.

-It’s important to carefully consider the type of cycle touring you’ll be doing and the correct handlebars to suit your needs.
+It’s essential to consider the type of cycle touring you’ll be doing and the handlebars that suit your needs.

-Long-distance bikepackers often complain of numbness in their hands after long rides, which can lead to nerve damage if they continue getting numb day after day.
-To avoid this, it’s critical that you use suitable bikepacking handlebars with adequate hand positions, length, stability, and design to suit your riding style and daily distance.
+To avoid this, use suitable bikepacking handlebars with hand positions, length, stability, and design that suit your riding style and daily distance.

 You know what else makes a difference?